olesyakr/HOWTO/README.md

-The purpose of this repository is to document how to notes with instructions.
+## :book: The purpose of this repository is to document "how to" notes with instructions. :book: :octocat:
-It can be used for reference.